guillermoferraz/crud-laravel-mysql/README.md

 INSIDE THE PROJECT FOLDER

-composer install
+'composer install'

-npm install
+'npm install'

-npm run dev
+'npm run dev'

-php artisan migrate
+'php artisan migrate'

 Run your 'apache server' or 'php artisan serve' in the root folder of the project.